 7,271 – 520,000 – 11,000,000

 In my newsletter at the start of June I cautioned that as lockdowns were eased globally the following weeks would tell a lot in terms of ongoing infection figures.
 As the World enters its sixth month of Covid-19, the numbers above represent respectively the daily number of infected in the US, the number of certified global deaths and the number of global infections as at Friday 3rd July.
 Even then, it’s very probable that serious undercounts are happening given how few people are being tested in places like Brazil and Mexico, the latest global epicentres.
+Covid 19 and Financial Markets are now entwined.

 Friday’s US daily record was the seventh reported high in nine days as the rate of new coronavirus cases has risen in nearly 40 states.
 Most normal public Fourth of July celebrations across the United States were cancelled or scaled back due to the anxiety of even more growth in infections.